Name: Shevelev Stepan Sergeyevich

 Case History

-In October 2019, special forces surrounded a camp site in Norilsk, where about 50 people gathered for a friendly meeting.
+In October 2019, special forces surrounded a camp site in Norilsk, where about 50 friends were spending time together.
 Some of them were interrogated.
-The Investigative Committee opened a criminal case against Stepan Shevelev and Aleksandr Polozov, accusing the believers of organizing the activities of a banned organization.
-They were searched.
-Polozov was arrested and sent to a pre-trial detention center for 90 days, after which he was taken on recognizance not to leave.
-The same measure of restraint was chosen for Shevelev.
-In June 2021, the case of the believers went to court.
+The Investigative Committee initiated a criminal case against Stepan Shevelev and Aleksandr Polozov, charging the believers with organizing the activity of a banned organization.
+Their homes were searched.
+Polozov was arrested and sent to a pretrial detention center for 90 days, after which he was placed under a recognizance agreement.
+The same preventive measure was imposed on Shevelev.
+In June 2021, the believers’ case went to court.
 The prosecutor requested a 6-year suspended sentence.
-The judge returned the case of Polozov and Shevelev to the prosecutor, not seeing corpus delicti in their actions.
-In July 2022, the Krasnoyarsk Regional Court approved this decision.
+The judge returned the case of Polozov and Shevelev to the prosecutor, having found no corpus delicti in their actions.
+In July 2022, the Krasnoyarsk Regional Court upheld this decision.
 However, in May 2023, the case went back to court.
-This time, the prosecutor requested 6 years in prison for the believers.
-In December 2023, the court sentenced Polozov and Shevelev to 6 years suspended each.
+This time, the prosecutor requested 6 years in a penal colony for the believers.
+In December 2023, the court gave Polozov and Shevelev a 6-year suspended sentence.